winobes/winobes.github.io/_posts/2020-08-20-semantic-variation-and-sociolinguistics.md

 4. Syntax
 5. Semantics

-Since semantics is at the top, it's can't ever play the role of form.
+Since semantics is at the top, it can't ever play the role of form.
 There is no X such that two different (semantic) meanings can realize the same X.

-To be fair, this isn't really quite true.
+Small caveat: this isn't really quite true.
 If you consider the _function_ of an utterance, it's certainly possible to use an utterance with two different *semantic* meanings that have the same functional goal.
 Perhaps this is because we left off the top level of linguistic analysis: **pragmatics**.

 1. _Can you open the window?_
 2. _Open the window._